lonefreak/oath-chronicle/01-first-perfidiously-empire.md

 ## Families

-Chancelor - The Perfidiously
+Chancelor - The Perfidiously - Gustavo
-Yellow - The Arkem
+Yellow - The Arkem - Leslie
-Blue -
+Blue - The Quarian - Tulio
-White - The Uuchben
+White - The Uuchben - Andrei
 Black -
-Orange - The Portokali
+Orange - The Portokali - Fabricio

 ## Overview